Mobilitybox Ticketing SDKs for iOS and Android

 Handle Reactivatable Coupons (Subscriptions)

-When a subscription was reordered, the coupon can be reactivated for the next subscription cycle.
-You will receive a new ticket which is valid for the next subscription cycle.
+The coupon can be reactivated for the next subscription cycle when a subscription is reordered.
+You will receive a new ticket valid for the next subscription cycle.

 1. Fetch Coupon

-To check if the Coupon is reactivatable you can use the coupon id of your ticket data to fetch the coupon and subscription data.
+To check if the coupon can be reactivated, you can use the coupon ID from your ticket data to retrieve the coupon and subscription data.

 The attribute coupon_reactivatable of the subscription shows if the coupon is reactivatable.